Pickardss/Heart_Attack_GNN/README.md

 # Heart_Attack_GNN
-This project is for my Network Programming Lecture
+This project is for my network programming lecture